California State Level Paid Sick Leave

 Los Angeles, California Paid Sick Leave

-The sick leave law for city of Los Angeles went into effect on July 1, 2016 for large employers — those with 26 or more employees — and on July 1, 2017 for smaller employers — those with 25 or fewer employees.
+The sick leave law for the city of Los Angeles went into effect on July 1, 2016, for large employers — those with 26 or more employees — and on July 1, 2017, for smaller employers — those with 25 or fewer employees.
 The law allows employees to take up to 48 hours of paid sick time per year.

 An employer may provide paid sick leave either by providing the entire 48 hours to an employee at the beginning of each year of employment, calendar year, or 12-month period or by providing the employee one hour of sick leave per every 30 hours worked.

 An employer shall provide paid sick leave upon the oral or written request of an employee for themselves or a family member or for any individual related by blood or affinity whose close association with the employee is the equivalent of a family relationship.
 Paid sick leave may be used for the purposes of preventive care or diagnosis, care, or treatment of an existing health condition, or for specified purposes of a victim of domestic violence, sexual assault, or stalking.